Lifeng-Liang/DbEntry/doc/en/Utils/LogSystem.md

 * ``DtsFileLogRecorder`` will output the information to a text file with dts format.
 So we can import it to database later.
 * ``DatabaseLogRecorder`` will output the information to a database table named ``Log``, it could be created by auto create table feature.

-In ``Logger``, there are some pre-defined loggers in it.
-Such as SQL, Default and System.
+In ``Logger``, there are 3 pre-defined loggers in it.

+1. SQL
+2. Default
+3. System

 The ORM part is using SQL logger to log composed SQLs.
 So we can define a log recorder to log all ORM composed sql to analyze.